 SCA Founding President Liz Putnam will be the first to tell you she could not have started SCA without the support of many collaborators and advisors.
-Six decades later, Liz continues to preach the gospel of Teamwork, and here are six individuals (well, okay, seven) who played key roles in the early days of SCA.
+65 years later, Liz continues to preach the gospel of Teamwork, and here are six individuals (well, okay, seven) who played key roles in the early days of SCA.

 1. A. Scott Warthin, Jr.